MiguelAngelLV/homeassistant-app-bambuddy/README.md

 - Works on **LAN only** — not available when accessing HA remotely via HTTPS (Nabu Casa, custom domain, etc.)
 - When accessing HA over HTTPS externally, browsers block HTTP iframes (mixed content policy)

-Full Ingress support will be added once the upstream API path issue is resolved.

 ---